ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 [![](screenshots/Screenshot%202015-06-20%2015.55.13.png)](screenshots/Screenshot%202015-06-20%2015.55.13.png)

 As you can see, they are no results in this group.
-Unfortunately they are no surname starting with A at all.
-That's why we started again with another letter...
+Unfortunately they are no surnames starting with A at all.
+Therefore we started again with another letter...
 Below you can find the command creating the dynamic group that represents all students with a given name starting with the letter 'E'.
-As it was unexpected, we choose to add this one dynamically with `ldifmodify`, with the following command:
+As it was unexpected, we choose to add this one dynamically with `ldapmodify`, with the following command:
 ```
 ldapmodify -D "cn=directory manager" -p 389 -a
 ```